 When a toddler puts a marker to paper for the first time he is entranced by cause and effect.
 Now, when he moves that marker around even more glorious things happen.
-And you, the parent and caregiver have a ring side seat to your child’s first efforts at self-expression through art.
-You probably want to do all you can to encourage this wonderful stage of development.
+And you, the parent and caregiver have a ring side seat to your child's first efforts at self-expression through art.
+You definitely want to do all you can to encourage this wonderful stage of development.

 Probably you don't want your toddler to learn about art by drawing on the walls, though.
 So you sit her in the highchair, tape a piece of paper down to the table and place a handful of markers in front of her.